Back to app

 Where it fits

 Helmet paint is the most reliable signal in motorsport and motocross — more so than a face you rarely see or a number that's on the bodywork.
-Link a helmet to its driver and to the vehicle they drive, and every gallery — by person, by car, by helmet — lines up to the same competitor.
+Link a helmet to its driver, and to the vehicle they drive, and every gallery — by person, by car, by helmet — lines up to the same competitor.
+The numbers and teams & kits pipelines catch the frames where the helmet isn't clearly visible.

 Layer the signals